-The Temporary Work – Seasonal Worker visa has replaced the previous T5 Seasonal Worker visa.
-It allows qualifying workers to come to the UK to undertake seasonal work only.
+The Temporary Work – Seasonal Worker visa, which replaced the T5 Seasonal Worker visa, allows qualifying workers to come to the UK to undertake seasonal work only.

 The following sectors are eligible for Seasonal Workers to come to the UK to: